khairalanam/CPFolio/README.md

 ## Problem

-* The idea ofgoing through each platform, finding the contest for you and repeating it for other platforms in case you couldn't find one, is a very tedious task.
+* The idea of going through each platform, finding the contest for you and repeating it for other platforms in case you couldn't find one, is a very tedious task.
 * Students waste a lot of time just going through contests' information rather than actual preparations for the contests.

 ## Solution